geraltofrivia/mytorch/README.md

 2. Sign In/Up and get yout **api key**
 3. Making the key available.
 Options:
     1. in a file, named `./push-techulus-key`, in plaintext at the root dir of this folder.
 You could just `echo 'your-api-key' >> ./push-techulus-ley`.
-    2. through arguments to the training loop (_@TODO: Add link :to relevant line_) as a string
+    2. through arguments to the training loop as a string
 4. Pass flag to loop, to enable notifications
 5. Done :balloon: You'll be notified when your model's done training.